-The most defining object to a layman that identifies a musical rendition as classical is the use of certain specific musical instruments.
+The most defining object to a layman that identifies a musical rendition as classical is the use of certain specific traditional musical instruments.
 Hindustani Music usually uses the Sitar, Veena, Sarod, Tanpura, Esraj, Bansuri, Sarangi, Shehnai, Santoor, Tabla, etc. Carnatic music on the other hand uses the Veena, Khanjira, Gottuvadyam, Venu, Harmonium, Ghatam, Mridangam, etc.

 Learning Indian Classical Music requires dedication and seriousness; however, it is also about showing and showering respect for the Guru or teacher.
 A Guru has been the most important link that has passed the knowledge of classical music from one generation to another.
 And, despite all technological advances, the role of the Guru or teacher remains an integral part of the Indian classical musical diaspora.